informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

-height of the blockchain [**[TMBC-SEQ]**][TMBC-SEQ-link], and produces as output (i) a list *L* of blocks starting at height *h* to some height *terminationHeight*, and (ii) the application state when applying the transaction of the list *L* to *s*.
+height of the blockchain [**[TMBC-SEQ]**][TMBC-SEQ-link], and produces as output (i) a list *L* of blocks starting at height *h* to some height *terminationHeight*, and (ii) the application state when applying the transactions of the list *L* to *s*.
 Fastsync has to satisfy the following properties [FS-Seq-?]: